herrbischoff/awesome-macos-command-line/README.md

 sudo /Applications/Install\ OS\ X\ Yosemite.app/Contents/Resources/createinstallmedia --volume /Volumes/USB --applicationpath /Applications/Install\ OS\ X\ Yosemite.app
 ```

-* For confirmation before erasing the drive, remove `–nointeraction` from the command.
+* For confirmation before erasing the drive, remove `–-nointeraction` from the command.
-* The optional `–downloadassets` flag is new in Mojave.
+* The optional `–-downloadassets` flag is new in Mojave.
 It downloads assets which may be required during installation, like updates.
-* The `–applicationpath` flag is deprecated since Mojave and will throw an error if used.
+* The `–-applicationpath` flag is deprecated since Mojave and will throw an error if used.

 ### Kernel Extensions